 Libby’s Bread and Wine is a relaxed independent eatery which has made quite a name for itself in just five years since opening in Marple Bridge.
 This atmospheric place is evocative of a bustling Barcelona cafe bar and has its very own bakery serving freshly baked bread, pastries and cakes from 7am and cooked breakfast from 8am, before it opens up as a buzzing bar restaurant from 5:30pm serving small plates and pizza.

 Order three or four small plates per person – and remember that sharing is caring.
-After sampling one of their pizzas or fresh cheese and tomato garlic breads, try the bravas potatoes, hot and sticky pork belly, spiced breast of lamb, and the chilli and garlic prawns washed down with one of their recommended seasonal wines and/or an espresso martini.
+After sampling one of their pizzas or fresh cheese and tomato garlic bread, try the bravas potatoes, hot and sticky pork belly, spiced breast of lamb, and the chilli and garlic prawns washed down with one of their recommended seasonal wines and/or an espresso martini.
 Did someone say choc and pecan cheesecake?

 You could count the number of Cambodian restaurants in the UK on one hand – but you’ll find one in Marple: Angkor Soul on Stockport Road, which opened in 2017.
 And, according to The Observer’s restaurant critic Jay Rayner, it’s “a little diamond,” serving “vivid, extremely fresh Cambodian home cooking.”